 Requests the Secretary-General:

+(1) To translate the WMO Strategy for Service Delivery (WMO-No. 1129) in all official languages [Secretariat];

-(1) To arrange for the expeditious publication of the WMO Strategy for Service Delivery (WMO-No. 1129);
+(2) To arrange for the expeditious publication of the WMO Strategy for Service Delivery (WMO-No. 1129);

-(2) To arrange for the updating of any current WMO publications that may refer to the legacy title of WMO-No. 1129;
+(3) To arrange for the updating of any current WMO publications that may refer to the legacy title of WMO-No. 1129;